 You must document at least 3,000 hours of postgraduate clinical client work experience.

-Since you must be an NCC in order to apply for this specialty, you are required to adhere to NBCC’s ethical policies, including the Code of Ethics and the Policy Regarding the Provision of Distance Professional Services.
+Since you must be an NCC in order to apply for this specialty, you are required to adhere to NBCC’s ethical policies, including the NBCC Code of Ethics, the Certification Eligibility Policy - Ethics, and the Ethics Case Procedures.
+These important policies are available at: nbcc.org/ethics/certification.

 You must have a passing score on the National Clinical Mental Health Counseling Examination (NCMHCE).
 You can register for the exam as part of the application for the CCMHC or can document a passing result gained through a state licensure process or other administration.

 For purposes of national certification, the NCMHCE is offered twice a year (April and October) in a computer-based exam format at a Pearson VUE testing center.
-Your exam results will be uploaded to your ProCounselor account within four to five weeks of the examination.
+Your exam results will be uploaded to your Credentialing Gateway account within four to five weeks of the examination.

-Once you complete the application process, you will be certified on a five-year cycle and will need to meet ongoing requirements, including continuing education, payment of fees and an ethics attestation in order to maintain your CCMHC.
+Once you complete the application process, you will need to meet ongoing requirements in order to maintain your CCMHC.